Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-The last part of Proposition \ref{p:analogtheoremB} shows that $\nu_\infty$ is the ``main part'' of the QL, but, according to Point (2), its invariance properties were known only in the 3D contact case.
-Theorem \ref{t:converse} and Point (2) of Theorem \ref{t:mainQL} serve as substitutes to Point (2) of Proposition \ref{p:analogtheoremB} for the sub-Laplacians $\Delta$ on $\M$.

-Compared to the invariance properties of the QLs of 3D contact sub-Laplacians described in Proposition \ref{p:analogtheoremB}, the invariance property described by Point (2) of Theorem \ref{t:mainQL} involves an infinite number of different Hamiltonian vector fields $\vec\rho^\J_s$ on $S\Sigma$.

-\paragraph{Spectrum of $-\Delta$.} The particularly rich structure of the Quantum Limits of the sub-Laplacian $-\Delta$ described in Theorem \ref{t:mainQL} is due to the high degeneracy of its spectrum.
-To make an analogy with the Riemannian case, the QLs of the usual flat Riemannian torus $\mathbb{T}^2=\R^2/\Z^2$ have a rich structure (see \cite{jakobson1997quantum}), whereas the QLs of irrational Riemannian tori are much simpler to describe.
+\paragraph{Spectrum of $-\Delta$.} The particularly rich structure of the QLs of the sub-Laplacian $-\Delta$ described in Theorem \ref{t:mainQL} is due to the high degeneracy of its spectrum.
+To make an analogy with the Riemannian case, the QLs of the usual flat Riemannian torus $\mathbb{T}^2=\R^2/\Z^2$ have a rich structure (see \cite{jakobson1997quantum}), whereas the eigenfunctions and the QLs of irrational Riemannian tori are simply obtained as tensor products.

-Recall that the spectrum $\text{sp}(-\Delta_{\mathbf{H}})$ is given by
+Recall that the spectrum $\text{spec}(-\Delta_{\mathbf{H}})$ is given by